ajeetchaulagain/ajeetchaulagain.com/src/projects/telstra-cds.md

 ***1. Client Layer:***

 The Client layer of the application follows an MVC structure that works with the APIs over a secure http.
 Using the JWT tokens, client authentication is made more secure.
-The entirety of the application is operated via dynamic HTML pageviews rendered on JavaScript.
+The entirety of the application is operated via-dynamic HTML pageviews rendered on JavaScript.

-This allows for a smooth user experience that is supported by ReactJS framework as it is an optimal choice for fetching rapidly changing data.
+This allows for a smooth user experience that is supported by ReactJS framework as it is an optimal - choice for fetching rapidly changing data.
 Likewise, for the storage solutions, a SaaS platform known as Firebase is used and deployed in the Google Cloud Platform.

 This platform manages the availability of the application depending on what is needed and provides instant access to the data in need.
 Thus, the combination of all the components in the Client layer ensures greater speed and performance for the application and its usage.

 ***2. Business Layer***

-The application has the centre activity of sequencing the further inquiries on the past DUCM question input.
-It is confidential as this layer has the server in it which has all the data.
+The application has the centre activity of sequencing the further inquiries on the past DUCM question input. - It is confidential as this layer has the server in it which has all the data.
 All the business logic will be in this layer.
 For each operation that will be used in the application, REST API will also be developed.

 ***3. Database Layer:***